WordPress/openverse/rfcs/20221006-frontend_event_tracking.md

 ### Implementation Plan

-This needs more elaboration, as it's a very rough outline.
-For example, specific events will require more detailed planning.

 - [ ] Create "Event Tracking" GitHub milestone in the frontend repository
-- [ ] Design: design a privacy and analytics opt-out checkbox on the Privacy page
+- [ ] Design: design a privacy and analytics opt-out checkbox on the Privacy page.
+Also a pop-up banner to be shown to users letting them know Openverse uses analytics (can use the existing audio notice for this)
-- [ ] Create an issue for the `ANALYTICS_ENABLED` feature flag
+- [ ] Create the `ANALYTICS_ENABLED` feature flag which defaults to `off`/`false`
-- [ ] Create an issue for the creation of the 'sendEvent' function and for the api route to post analytics events to
+- [ ] Create an issue for the creation of the `sendEvent` function and the api route to post analytics events to.
+The api route will post events to an `ANALYTICS_ENDPOINT` environment variable.
+If that variable is unset and/or the `ANALYTICS_ENABLED` flag is off, the analytics events will not send.
-- [ ] Create a single issue for each event in the sample implementation.
-Each issue will need its specific implementation (when the event is called, what user DOM interaction triggers it, etc.) approved by frontend developers before it is implemented.
+- [ ] Create each event in the sample implementation.
+Each event will need a detailed description of the payload and trigger (the actual user interaction that fires off the event).
+Events will need to account for accessibility concerns.
+Will keyboard users' actions trigger the events the same way as mouse users?
+- [ ] Future: Create a PR to turn `ANALYTICS_ENABLED` to `on`/`true`, set the `ANALYTICS_ENDPOINT` environment variable, and do any munging of data necessary for the decided on analytics service.

 ## Concerns / Pitfalls